macarie/sorensen-dice/readme.md

 ### compareStrings(reference, input)

-Compare `input` against `reference`, returns the Sørensen–Dice coefficient between the two strings.
+Compare `input` with `reference`, returns the Sørensen–Dice coefficient between the two strings.

 This is a [curried](https://en.wikipedia.org/wiki/Currying) function.
 If `input` is not provided a function that accepts `input` as an argument is returned.